fan1x/fan1x.github.io/_publications/paper-2025-10-13-tapestry.md

 collection: publications
 category: conferences
 permalink: /publication/paper-2025-10-13-tapestry
 excerpt: 'Application slowdowns that accumulate on the critical path significantly impact performance.
-Identifying them requires visualizing inter-thread wait-for dependencies, a task ne￾glected by existing tools, especially regarding ad-hoc, busy￾waiting synchronization.
-We present Tapestry, which effi￾ciently traces these dependencies by dynamically switching between hardware watchpoints and software breakpoints.
-Using three use cases, we show that Tapestry is able to re￾veal NUMA effects and explain performance anomalies in oversubscribed and virtualized environments.'
+Identifying them requires visualizing inter-thread wait-for dependencies, a task neglected by existing tools, especially regarding ad-hoc, busywaiting synchronization.
+We present Tapestry, which efficiently traces these dependencies by dynamically switching between hardware watchpoints and software breakpoints.
+Using three use cases, we show that Tapestry is able to reveal NUMA effects and explain performance anomalies in oversubscribed and virtualized environments.'
 date: 2025-10-13
 venue: 'PLOS'
 # slidesurl: 'https://www.usenix.org/system/files/atc21_slides_trigonakis.pdf'